 It was those scenes of emotional abuse, along with the film’s intrusive POV style, meta revelations and brassily-coloured moments of semi-nudity that disgusted critics.
 The fact that Powell cast himself as Lewis’ abusive father and his own son as a young version of the character only added to the film’s disquieting meta overtones, though Powell would later deny any intention to connect cinema with the taboo desires of filmmaker and audience, accrediting that particular insight to screenwriter Leo Marks.
 “I didn’t [have that intention], but I think the author did.
 Leo Marks initially tried to sell me a double-agent story because he’d been in the coding rooms during the war, but I just didn’t want to make that sort of film at that time.
 I felt I’d sized him up so I asked him about the possibility of doing something on Freud.
 He came back a week later with this idea for a story about a young man who kills with his camera.
 ‘You’re on,’ I said.
 ‘That’s me.
 Let’s make it.'”
 Powell also dismissed the idea that casting himself was meant as some kind of personal statement.
 “I can assure you it wasn’t.
 My son Columba’s in it too.
 I needed a little boy, but I really didn’t want a trained child actor.
 Nothing more awful.
 The scene also required the character’s father, so I played him.
 It all happened quite naturally.
 Organically.
 With Leo Marks the catalyst.

 If Marks provided the thematic discourse, then Powell was certainly the filmmaker to embolden it.
 While Hitchcock shot Psycho in the already outmoded black and white — partly due to cost and the studio’s unwillingness to spend so heavily on a horror movie and partly because Marion Crane’s swirling blood in the film’s iconic shower sequence would have been too much — Powell embraced the expressive and symbolic power of colour in a way that left audiences not only alarmed, but woozy with exposure.
-Powell had proven an innovative colourist with post-war films such as 1946’s similarly metaphysical fantasy romance A Matter of Life and Death and 1948’s drama The Red Shoes, movies that, at least superficially, seemed to belong to a different filmmaker entirely.
-But Powell found the process restrictive — not the technology itself, but the impositions of the Technicolor corporation, who had a monopoly market and therefore maintained control over many aspects of a film’s production.
+Powell had proven an innovative colourist with post-war films such as 1946’s similarly metaphysical fantasy romance A Matter of Life and Death and 1948’s drama The Red Shoes, movies that, at least superficially, seemed to belong to a different filmmaker.
+He found the process restrictive — not the technology itself, but the impositions of the Technicolor corporation, who had a monopoly market and therefore maintained control over many aspects of a film’s production.
 Powell instead shot Peeping Tom using a relatively new and inferior technology known as Eastmancolor, which was both cheaper and creatively liberating.
-It was also visually inferior to Technicolor in a traditional sense, delivering a colour spectrum that was imperfect, almost abstract, one that was perfect for Peeping Tom‘s prurient tone and metaphysical extravagances.
+It was also visually inferior to Technicolor in a traditional sense, delivering a colour spectrum that was imperfect, almost abstract ― precisely what Peeping Tom‘s prurient tone and metaphysical extravagances required.

 Peeping Tom‘s gaudy use of colour, bright and brilliant in a way that was representative of the film’s salacious overtones, must have proven deeply vulgar to watching eyes in Conservative Britain, a whole half-decade before the swinging sixties introduced a generation to go go boots, mini skirts and blatant narcotics experimentation.
 This was a time when sex before marriage was still frowned upon, when passion was, where permitted, kept very firmly behind closes doors.
 Powell’s blatant flaunting of prostitution and pornography, shot with oppressive indelicacy, was enough to scorch the prudish sensibilities of a generation who were much more prone to quaint Christian traditions.
 Summarised as ‘sadism, sex and the exploitation of human degradation’ by Len Mosley of The Daily Express, Nina Hibbin of The Daily Worker breathed such condemnation she seemed to reach for the Rosemary beads and crucifix, writing, ‘from its slumbering, mildly salacious beginning to its appallingly masochistic and depraved climax, [Peeping Tom] is wholly evil.’
 Back in 1960, Powell’s slasher forefather was as welcome as the rise of Beelzebub on Ascension Day.